 - Click Generate Testsuite option from the context menu

-- Click OK on the below window that comes up:
+- Click OK in the window below that comes up:

-- In the next popup, need to enter your desired test suite name and click OK
+- In the next popup, you will need to enter your desired test suite name and click OK

 - SOAPUI PRO will generate the test suite along with the requests in the navigator panel.